-Traveling is the best medicine when you want to take a break from your stressful and monotonous life.
-It helps in mind and soul cleanse which sheds off the blocked energy within you.
+Travelling is the best medicine for a stressful and monotonous life.
+It helps in mind and soul cleansing which sheds off the blocked energy within you.
 It assists in rejuvenating your efficiency and enhances your ability to perform better.
 Delhi is the bustling capital of our country and what can be better than exploring rich heritage and culture of the capital.
-Delhi is not only blessed with unparalleled culture and heritage but, is known for its lip smacking delicacies and trending street wear.
+Delhi is not only blessed with unparalleled culture and heritage but, is also known for its lip smacking delicacies and trending street wear.
 If you are the one who wants to explore the unexplored dimension of Delhi, then you should definitely keep scrolling to read about some unexplored and unique places in Delhi, which is a must visit for people who are going to make a visit in the city as well as for the ones staying in here.

 Delhi, the city that never ceases to amaze, is bundled up with several lesser discovered treasures.
 Those looking for something out of the ordinary can take the road less travelled with these offbeat experiences.

 #1 Khari Baoli Tour-Asia’s wholesale spice market